WizardCoder: Empowering Code Large Language Models with Evol-Instruct: Abstract

 \section{Abstract}

-Code Large Language Models (Code LLMs), such as StarCoder, have demonstrated exceptional performance in code-related tasks.
-However, most existing models are solely pre-trained on extensive raw code data without instruction fine-tuning.
-In this paper, we introduce \modelname{}, which empowers Code LLMs with complex instruction fine-tuning, by adapting the \name{} method to the domain of code.
-Through comprehensive experiments on four prominent code generation benchmarks, namely HumanEval, HumanEval+, MBPP, and DS-1000, we unveil the exceptional capabilities of our model.
-It surpasses all other open-source Code LLMs by a substantial margin.
-Moreover, our model even outperforms the largest closed LLMs, Anthropic’s Claude and Google’s Bard, on HumanEval and HumanEval+.
-Our code, model weights, and data are public at \url{https://github.com/nlpxucan/WizardLM}.
+Code Large Language Models (Code LLMs), such as StarCoder, have demonstrated remarkable performance in various code-related tasks.
+However, different from their counterparts in the general language modeling field, the technique of instruction fine-tuning remains relatively under-researched in this domain.
+In this paper, we present \cname{}, a novel approach that adapts the \name{} method to the realm of code, enhancing Code LLMs to create novel models \modelname{}.
+Through comprehensive experiments on five prominent code generation benchmarks, namely HumanEval, HumanEval+, MBPP, DS-1000, and MultiPL-E, our models showcase outstanding performance.
+They consistently outperform all other open-source Code LLMs by a significant margin.
+Remarkably, \modelname{} \textit{15B} even surpasses the well-known closed-source LLMs, including Anthropic's Claude and Google's Bard, on the HumanEval and HumanEval+ benchmarks.
+Additionally, \modelname{} \textit{34B} not only achieves a HumanEval score comparable to GPT3.5 (ChatGPT) but also surpasses it on the HumanEval+ benchmark.
+Furthermore, our preliminary exploration highlights the pivotal role of instruction complexity in achieving exceptional coding performance.